 Treatment for symptoms may include a combination of therapy and self-help techniques.
 The most common therapy option is cognitive-behavioral therapy or CBT.
 Through these professional treatment sessions, individuals work with a therapist to challenge thoughts and feelings that bring intense fear and anxiety.
 You learn why and how these thoughts affect your behaviors and learn ways to change how you approach social situations to feel better.

-CBT helps you learn how to relax through breathing exercises meant to help calm anxious thoughts.
+CBT helps you learn how to relax through breathing exercises to help calm anxious thoughts.
 Your negative thoughts are replaced with balanced, positive reviews.
-You will learn systematic approaches to face social settings.
-You may practice role-playing in group sessions to build social skills through mock interviews and acting.
+You will learn systematic approaches to facing social settings.
+You may practice role-playing in group sessions to build social skills through mock interviews and to act.

 Self-Help and Prevention

 A person with this disorder can practice methods to help them cope.
-A common method includes challenging negative thoughts.
+A standard method includes challenging negative thoughts.
 Such thoughts contribute to the anxiety behind your fears.
-Such thoughts may consist of thinking others will see you as a fool, thinking you do not have anything worthy to say, or assuming you will humiliate yourself.
-When you catch yourself in a negative thought about yourself, challenge it by analyzing it, and ask questions.
+Such opinions may consist of thinking others will see you as a fool, thinking you do not have anything worthy to say, or assuming you will humiliate yourself.
+When you catch yourself in a negative thought about yourself, challenge it by analyzing it and asking questions.
 You may feel scared to do this, but you may also understand why you think this way to help lessen how it affects your life.

 Taking the attention off yourself can help.
-People may assume others are looking at them or expecting them to do something foolish when that is not the case.
-Focusing on what is happening around, you may reduce your anxiety.
+People may assume others are looking at them or expecting them to do something foolish when that is false.
+Focusing on what is happening around you may reduce your anxiety.
 Try to make a genuine connection when you are around people.
-Usually, anxiety is not as noticeable to others as you think.
+Usually, stress is not as noticeable to others as you think.
 Sometimes, people around you are just as nervous and may not display it.
 They may not believe negatively about you as a result.
 Listen to what others are saying and focus on being in the present.
 Do not worry about trying to be perfect.
-When you listen to others and respond to what they shared, that is more appreciated, and people are more likely to remember you for that.

 Practice breathing techniques to control your breathing.
-There are many ways to do this, and you can do a few reps right before engaging with others.
-Keep your back and shoulders straight and slowly inhale and exhale for several seconds between breaths.
+There are many ways to do this, and you can do a few reps before engaging with others.
+Keep your back and shoulders straight, and slowly inhale and exhale for several seconds between breaths.
 Consider ways to face your fears.
 Start small and work your way up.
-Be patient as it takes time to implement strategies and see progress.
+Be patient, as it takes time to implement strategies and see progress.
 Learn other ways to maintain calmness.

-If you think you have problems with anxiety, do not wait to seek help.
-Keep a journal to document situations that cause fear and anxiety.
-Note which methods work for situations that help you be comfortable around others.
-Limit anxiety by prioritizing your energy and time by doing things you enjoy most.
-Avoid unhealthy habits that add to anxieties and seek ways to improve your lifestyle to keep anxiety at bay.
+If you have anxiety problems, do not wait to seek help.
+Keep a journal to document situations that cause fear and anxiety—note which methods work for situations that help you be comfortable around others.
+Limit stress by prioritizing your energy and time by doing things you enjoy most.
+Avoid unhealthy habits that add to the tension and seek ways to improve your lifestyle to keep stress at bay.